mgartmann/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-virtual-class-destructor.rst

-.. title:: clang-tidy - cppcoreguidelines-virtual-base-class-destructor
+.. title:: clang-tidy - cppcoreguidelines-virtual-class-destructor

-cppcoreguidelines-virtual-base-class-destructor
+cppcoreguidelines-virtual-class-destructor
 ===============================================

-Finds base classes and structs whose destructor is neither public and virtual nor protected and non-virtual.
-A base class's destructor should be specified in one of these ways to prevent undefined behaviour.
+Finds virtual classes and structs whose destructor is neither public and virtual nor protected and non-virtual.
+A virtual class's destructor should be specified in one of these ways to prevent undefined behaviour.

 Fixes are available for user-declared and implicit destructors that are either public and non-virtual or protected and virtual.
 No fixes are offered for